jrs0/icdb/README.md

 The functions in the package are labelled according to a 5 point scale (0-4), according to the following criteria:

 - 0: An initial version of the function has been written, but lacks either documentation or testing
 - 1: The function has an initial version that also has initial documentation and is covered by some preliminary tests
 - 2: To be confirmed…
 - 3: To be confirmed…
 - 4: To be confirmed…

 These scores are provided at the end of the documnentation for each function as a line of the form “doneness: 2/4”.
 You can take this as an indication of what kind of state the function is in, and what needs most work.

+If there is no doneness label, assume that the function is incomplete.

+## Todo list

+Here is a list of improvements that need to be made:

+- Connect to the server, not a database.
+Arrange things so that the user can autocomplete databases before tables.
+Try to make it work so that the same database connection can be used in multiple dplyr pipe operations.
+- Flush the level1 cache to the disk at some point (i.e. when the session ends) to shorten the load time next session.
+Make sure there is a clear way to disable this (it might not be a desirable default).
+- Need to try to get autocomplete working in every context it makes sense (col names etc.).
+-